jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 response = notifications_client.get_all_notifications(template_type, status, reference, older_than)
 ```

+You can filter the returned messages by including the optional arguments in the method code.

 Run your application to send a request to API Notification client.

-#### Without pagination
+#### One page of up to 250 messages

-This will return one page with the most recent 250 messages and statuses.
+This will return one page of up to 250 messages and statuses.
+You can get either the most recent messages, or get older messages by specifying a particular notification ID in the `older_than` argument.

-Add the following method code to your application:
+Add the following method code to your application to get the most recent messages:

 ```python
 response = get_all_notifications_iterator(status="sending")